-SEO SWOT Analysis: Focus your efforts in areas that deliver results
+SEO SWOT analysis: How to optimize where it counts

 - Continue to publish content and invest in the SEO and content marketing strategy.

-When we are looking at SEO action plans at Bowler Hat, we tend to put these into a spreadsheet with a few other figures to allow us to prioritize our work.
+When looking at SEO action plans at my agency, we tend to put these into a spreadsheet with a few other figures to allow us to prioritize our work.

 Typically, we want to consider difficulty, time and benefit to order the tasks.
+It makes sense then to use SEO SMART goals to ensure you spend your SEO time on realistic and achievable tasks.

-Clearly, some of these jobs above will not set the world on fire but should be resolved to create a solid platform.
+Some of these jobs above will not set the world on fire but should be resolved to create a solid platform.
 It makes sense to get these out of the way first and then focus on the long-term tasks.

 SEO SWOT questions

-The following questions will help you put this into action for your business — if you can’t answer some of these questions, then this also highlights more weaknesses.
+The following questions will help you implement this action plan for your business.
+If you can’t answer some of these questions, this also highlights more weaknesses.

-SEO Strengths
+SEO strengths

-Strengths are an internal factor and are typically the easiest thing to detail, so we start here.
+Strengths are an internal factor – typically the easiest thing to detail, so we start here.

 - What keywords do you rank well for currently?